rkh/Reak/README.md

-ANSI Smalltalk implementation running on Rubinius.
+Smalltalk implementation running on Rubinius.

+WARNING: Not usable, yet.

 This implementation is not image based nor does it have a built-in IDE.
 So, if you are looking for a classic Smalltalk, you might better be looking somewhere